DETAILED ACTION

 Therefore, it would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to use the luminescent zipper device (as shown in Cheng) with the strip of material (as shown in Chiang) to emit the luminescence through receiving a power source with a principle of transforming electricity into luminescence, thereby being convenient to use, and having a high safety feature.

-Regarding claim 7, the combination of Chiang in view of Cheng discloses wherein the part of a circuit is one of one or more optical fibers or one or more electrical conductors (21) (see Fig. 3 and abstract).
+Regarding claim 7, the combination of Chiang in view of Cheng discloses wherein the part of the circuit is one of one or more optical fibers or one or more electrical conductors (21) (see Fig. 3 and abstract).

 Regarding claim 11, Chiang discloses the claimed invention except for the strip of material contains part of a circuit.